kamipakistan/tao-deepstream-installation-guide/TAO Installation on PC/README.md

 1. Download the TAO package
 To download the `TAO` package, you can execute a command that will retrieve a collection of files containing startup scripts, Jupyter notebooks, and configuration files necessary for running `TAO` software.
 This command will allow you to obtain all the required files in a convenient and organized package for your usage.

+    **DIRECTLY FROM CONTAINER**
+    Users have option to also run TAO directly using the docker container.
+To use container directly, user needs to know which container to pull.
+There are multiple containers under TAO, and depending on the model that you want to train you will need to pull the appropriate container.
+This is not required when using the Launcher CLI.

     ```
     wget --content-disposition https://api.ngc.nvidia.com/v2/resources/nvidia/tao/tao-getting-started/versions/4.0.1/zip -O getting_started_v4.0.1.zip
     unzip -u getting_started_v4.0.1.zip  -d ./getting_started_v4.0.1 && rm -rf getting_started_v4.0.1.zip && cd ./getting_started_v4.0.1
     ```
-    or
+    More information about running directly from docker is provided in [TAO documentation - Container](https://docs.nvidia.com/tao/tao-toolkit/text/working_with_the_containers.html) or

+    To get started, use the setup/quickstart_launcher.sh to validate your setup and install TAO launcher.
+Jupyter notebooks to train using the Launcher is provided under notebooks/launcher_starter_kit.

     ```
     bash setup/quickstart_launcher.sh --install
     ```